Gabrieliam42/WindowsEnvironmentVariables_Backup_and_Restore/README.md

 - `WindowsEnvironmentVariables_Restore` restores all of the Environment Variables from the `env_vars_backup.json` which should be in the current working directory.

 Note: This project saves and restores all of the complete Environment Variables meaning everything from the User Variables and also everything from the System Variables.
-Another advantage is that the json file can be edited afterwards if there is such a need.
+Another advantage is that the generated json file can be edited afterwards if there is such a need.